ErpNetDocs/tech/advanced/data-objects/track-changes.md

 - Attribute changes are now stored in the `Old_Values_Json` field within the `Sys_Object_Changes` table.
 To optimize storage, JSON data exceeding 50 characters is compressed.
 - Instead of logging changes synchronously, tracking operations are now processed **asynchronously** in the background, reducing performance impact on user operations.

-This resulted in major optimizations: attribute tracking time was reduced by approximately 64%, while storage usage saw a significant drop, with Sys_Attribute_Changes now taking up zero additional space—cutting storage needs by over 50%
+This resulted in major optimizations: attribute tracking time was reduced by approximately 64%, while storage usage saw a significant drop, with Sys_Attribute_Changes now taking up zero additional space-cutting storage needs by over 50%

 ### Level 4 - track object, attribute & BLOB changes

 Same as Level 3, but the values of BLOB attributes are also saved.

-It can severely affect storage requirements and should be used only for small tables and as last-resort measure.
+It can severely affect storage requirements and should be used only for small tables and as a last-resort measure.

 ## Configuring track changes